aksharp/openclaw-install/helm/openclaw/docs/PREREQUISITES.md

    - `gateway.moltbook.enabled` — true/false.
    - `observability.enabled` and components (grafana, prometheus, loki, alertmanager) as desired.
    - `observability.otlpEndpointTailscale` — only if observability is on another host.
-   - `ingress.enabled`, `ingress.domain` — if you want DNS names (e.g. openclaw.your-domain.com).
+   - `ingress.domain` — required prerequisite; default is `openclaw.local`; override for production (e.g. your-domain.com).
+HAProxy and cert-manager are always installed.
-   - `ingress.tls.enabled` — if you want TLS at the Ingress.
+   - `ingress.tls.enabled` — set true for TLS at the Ingress (and configure cert-manager ClusterIssuer).
-   - `haproxy.enabled`, `certManager.enabled` — true if you want the chart to install HAProxy and cert-manager (single command).

 3. **Optional overrides:** Set any of the per-host overrides (`ingress.hosts.gatewayHost`, etc.), namespace, or resource limits as needed.
 All keys are in [values.yaml](../values.yaml).